Population model creation is a paid feature on the Play and Launch pricing plans. Visit the account page in the dashboard to upgrade.

 question_number

-: A 1-based index reference to the column in the seed data file.
-For example, if the first question column in your CSV is a single-choice question, you would set"question_number": 1
+: A 1-based index reference to the column in the seed data file these questions options describe.
+For example, when setting question objects for the 3rd question column in the dataset, which would be the 4th column in the CSV after thesim_id

 . -